ArminKleinert/shaza/README.md

-# shaza
+# Shaza

 Shaza is a statically typed lisp intended for use as an intermediate representation for compilers.
+This is a hobby project and not intended for serious work.

 ## Basic commands